python/cpython/Doc/library/turtle.rst

   have changed slightly: now every filling process must be completed with an ``end_fill()`` call.

-- A method :func:`filling` has been added.
+- A method :func:`Turtle.filling <filling>` has been added.
 It returns a boolean
   value: ``True`` if a filling process is under way, ``False`` otherwise.
   This behaviour corresponds to a ``fill()`` call without arguments in Python 2.6.